TheFinestArtist/FinestWebView-Android/README.md

     .show(url);
 ```
 #javascrpit interactive#
-you need to new class like:
+you need to new a class like
  ```java
 public class JsInteration extends BaseJsInteration implements Serializable {
     @JavascriptInterface
     public void toActivity() {
         Intent intent = new Intent(instance, TestActivity.class);